fyndiq/rules-engine/docs/basic_example.md

     return produce_article_completed_event()
 ```

-To be able to change to rules engine
-We need to split the conditions and actions
+To be able to change to rules engine, we need to split the conditions and actions.

-Rules engine is pretty simple if the condition is True
+Rules engine is pretty simple if the condition is True, its corresponding action will be executed.
-The rules engine will run the action

 ```python
 ### Conditions